Shall we go guided or self-guided?

 How it works on each type of trip

 As you trek along the trail, you shouldn't feel different on our self-guided trips to how you feel on your regular walks.
 Alpine Exploratory makes the arrangements, gives lots of materials, and is there to advise, but the actual walking is down to you.
 You're with friends or family or yourself, you're an independent self-contained group, and you can get up an hour later if you wish to!
-Going self-guided can be great for groups of walking friends, families, couples, and experienced solo walkers, all of whom can appreciate the satisfaction of operating independently in the mountains.
+Going self-guided can be great for groups of walking friends, families, and couples, all of whom can appreciate the satisfaction of operating independently in the mountains.
+We require a group of 2 or more for self-guided trips.

 Guided - private